-The fatality rate of Cyprus is at EU average (around 52 fatalities per million population in 2014).
-Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments.
+The fatality rate of Cyprus is higher than EU average (around 67 fatalities per million population in 2015).
+Since 2012, the Cyprian fatality rate and the EU average rate have shown equal developments but rose in 2015.
 Before 2012 the Cyprian rate was partially much higher than the EU average.